multitudes/42-minishell/README.md

 ### Implement Built-In Commands

-Built-in commands are special commands that are implemented by the shell itself rather than being external programs.
-Some common built-in commands include cd, echo, and exit.
+Builtin commands are special commands that are implemented by the shell itself rather than being external programs.
+Some common builtin commands include cd, echo, and exit.
 You will need to implement these commands yourself.
-Built-in commands such as “cd” or “exit” cannot be executed using the `execve()` function.
+Builtin commands such as “cd” or “exit” cannot be executed using the `execve()` function.

 ### Support Input/Output Redirection